Section 2: Active and Engaged Teaching and Learning

 Use discussions only where there will be actual discussion

 The first thing to consider is whether or not your activity is a good fit for a discussion.
-If you want students to answer questions where the goal is for everyone to have the same answers, do not use a discussion.
-If each student is posting the same thing, there is no opportunity for discussion.
-Given the question, “What color is the sky?” students know the answer you are looking for is “blue” because that’s what it says in the book.
-Everyone says “blue,” so what is there to discuss?
+If you want students to answer questions where the goal is for everyone to have the same answers, don’t use a discussion.
+If each student is posting the same thing, there is no opportunity for meaningful interaction.
+Given the question, “What color is the sky?” students know the answer you are looking for is “blue.”
+Everyone says “blue,” so there is nothing to discuss.
 These sorts of questions are a much better fit for a quiz or a worksheet-style assignment turned in directly to you.

 If you have an idea that involves multiple perspectives or applications of concepts, then a discussion may be what you want.

 Make sure the discussion has a clear educational purpose

 When thinking about using online discussion forums, the most important thing to think about is your learning objective for the discussion.
 What is your goal?
 What are your students supposed to learn and practice in the process of discussing this particular thing?
 How are they to integrate the course readings, resources, and other reliable sources?
 While there can be benefits from any sort of interpersonal interaction, graded class interactions should be focused on learning.
 As the instructor, you are the one to provide that focus and structure.

 It is important not only that you know what the purpose of the discussion is, but also that the students know as well.
 The Transparency in Teaching and Learning (TILT) format for assignment instructions from Section 1 is one way to easily provide students with the purpose, structure, and criteria for the discussion.
 Being explicit about the purpose of the discussion and how it can help students learn can help gain student buy-in to the activity.